Skip to navigation Skip to content

 4

-• Send the email from the Customer Comments mailbox with a classification of 'OFFICIAL'.
-Do not change the email template except for adding the CFT ID and any prompted instructions.
+• If sending an email, send from the Customer Comments mailbox with a classification of 'OFFICIAL'.
 For access to the Customer Comments mailbox, see Table 7

 • Attach the email or letter to the feedback entry